 In sales, the purpose of the needs analysis is to find the customer's pain or what are they unhappy about.
 The sales person will ask open ended questions to explore the customer's pain, which they cover in phase 3 'Cover the Need' with the intention of making the customer happy.

-Interviews turn the typical sales scenario on it’s head as the interviewer (the customer) runs the show and asks all the questions, not the sales person (you).
+Here is the thing with interviews: the typical sales scenario is turned on it’s head because the interviewer (the customer) runs the show, the interviewer asks all the questions, not the sales person (you).
 As the interviewer asks all the questions, you do not have a chance to explore their pain as, in most interviews, you are on the receiving end.
 That is, you are not selling.

-Interviews can be compared to a a tennis match.
-Your opponent smashes a lot of balls at you (asks a lot of questions) while you are standing at the baseline trying to fend them off and get the ball back over the net (answer the question the best you can).
+Let us compare this to a tennis match.
+Your opponent smashes a lot of balls at you (that is, asks a lot of questions) while you are standing at the baseline trying to fend them off and get the ball back over the net (answer the question the best you can).
 The minute you have answered the question (gotten the ball over the net), along comes another question.

 The interviewer is proactive and you are reactive; the interviewer drives the game, moving you from one corner to the other.
 The balls keeps coming as you are being bombarded with questions.
-With the game only being played on your side of the court it is not a pleasant .
-In fact, it is a game you can only lose and is not a great gaming strategy, neither is it a good sales or interview strategy.
+With the game only being played on your side of the court it is not a pleasant.
+In fact, it is a game you can only lose.
+It is not a great gaming strategy and neither is it a good sales or interview strategy.